How much does a Vice President (VP)- General make in the United States?

 -

 The Vice President of Claims is responsible for managing and implementing claims programs for all lines of insurance.
 Plans and directs all aspects of an organization's insurance claims function.
 Being a Vice President of Claims develops procedures and policies to enhance and improve the processing, investigation, and settlement of claims.
 Directs the review and settlement of complex or high dollar claims.
 In addition, Vice President of Claims ensures legal examinations are made when appropriate.
 Requires a bachelor's degree.
 Typically reports to top management.
 The Vice President of Claims manages a departmental function within a broader corporate function.
 Develops major goals to support broad functional objectives.
 Approves policies developed within various sub-functions and departments.
 Comprehensive knowledge of the overall departmental function.
 Working as a Vice President of Claims typically requires 8+ years of managerial experience.
-View Vice President of Claims SalaryAlternate Job Titles:VP of Claims, Claims Executive, VP of Claims Administration
+View Vice President of Claims SalaryAlternate Job Titles:VP of Claims, Claims Executive, VP of Claims Administration, VP of Claims Processing

 -